Fact-checked by the SnapMessages editorial team

 Who to Report To

-Also notify the Federal Trade Commission (FTC) via IdentityTheft.gov if personal information was exposed.
+Also notify the Federal Trade Commission (FTC) via IdentityTheft.gov when personal information was exposed.
 This generates a personalized recovery plan and helps document the incident for credit monitoring and dispute purposes.
+The FTC works alongside the CFPB (Consumer Financial Protection Bureau) on cases that involve financial fraud tied to identity theft, both agencies are worth contacting if bank accounts were affected.

 Reporting to Your Email Provider